-Chopped meat, potatoes and/or rutabaga, carrots, and onions are the essentials of a Pasty.
+Chopped meat, potatoes and/or rutabaga, carrots and onions are the essentials of a pasty.
 The ingredients are mixed together and placed on one side of a good-sized circle of pie dough, folded in half and sealed, and then baked to perfection.
 Please note that the contents can vary; these are just the basics.

-By this time, you’re most likely wondering where the link is to a fantastic age-old recipe so you can make your own Pasties, but you won’t find it here.
-We were able to get Tom Pink to share his ice fishing spots, but NO ONE would share their recipe for Pasties.
+By this time, you’re most likely wondering where the link is to a fantastic age-old recipe so you can make your own pasties, but you won’t find it here.
+We were able to get Tom Pink to share his ice fishing spots, but NO ONE would share their recipe for pasties.

-The miners didn’t have the luxury of condiments, but somewhere in history beef gravy and tomato ketchup became the primary add-ons to the Pasty.
-The debate rages on today between most anyone who has ever had the pleasure of eating a Pasty.
-There are however many things that you can add to your Pasty from sour cream to hot sauce, we’ve heard them all.
+The miners didn’t have the luxury of condiments, but somewhere in history beef gravy and tomato ketchup became the primary add-ons to the pasty.
+The debate rages on today between almost anyone who has ever had the pleasure of eating a pasty.
+There are however many things that you can add to your pasty from sour cream to hot sauce to BBQ suace, we’ve heard them all.

-When you visit the UP, you should make sure to try at least one Pasty, but choose wisely, because they’re not all the same.
+When you visit the UP, you should make sure to try at least one pasty, but choose wisely, because they’re not all the same.
 Feel free to ask where to get a Pasty when you get to town, but be prepared for an opinionated answer.
 Most answers will most likely be in a Yooper’s kitchen.